 Aquila Safari Review – The Closest Safari to Cape Town!

-Last Updated on May 30, 2024 by thecapetownblog
+Last Updated on August 19, 2024 by Hannah Stephenson

 I’ve done the Aquila safari twice now with friends who came to visit – once in the summer, and once in the winter.
 Keep on reading to discover everything you need to know about the Aquila safari and decide whether or not it’s the right tour for you.